huijing/slides/59-pixel-pioneers-2019/README.md

 ## On how cool DevTools console can be

-I learnt a lot of cool things about DevTools from Alex, and the one thing that stood out to me most was that the DevTools console can totally be styled up.
+I learnt a lot of cool things about DevTools from Alex, and the one thing that stood out to me most was that the DevTools console can totally be styled up with CSS.
 But just like support of CSS on actual web pages differs between browsers, this is also the case of CSS support in the console.

 Case in point, this fancy CSS-only talk title in the console.
 This is what it looks like in Chrome.
 And what it looks like the Safari.
 Looks way better in Firefox, but that's just my opinion.

 So my name is Hui Jing, and I'm a Developer Advocate at Nexmo.
+Nexmo is a platform which provides APIs for messaging, voice, authentication and video to make it easier for developers to integrate communications into their own applications.
+I've got plenty of stickers as well, so come find me after this if stickers are your thing.

 I also love emojis, and these pretty much some up who I am as a person.
 If you're curious about any of them, you can ask me about them later.
 Finally, more proof that Firefox supports the most CSS properties in the console.
 I mean, come on, it's vertical writing in your console.
 I love it.